aspose-cells/Aspose.Cells-API-References/english/java/com.aspose.cells/pivottable/_index.md

 ```

-Indicates whether pivot item captions on the row area are repeated on each printed page for pivot fields in tabular form.
+Indicates whether captions of pivot item on the row area are repeated on each printed page for pivot fields in tabular form.

 **Returns:**
 boolean